-As a part of Poetry with Prakriti monthly series for August, we have the launch of the book of poems titled ‘Naan Yen Kavingyar Aagavillai?’ written by R. Vatsala.
+As part of Poetry with Prakriti monthly series for August, we were delighted to launch the book of poems titled ‘Naan Yen Kavingyar Aagavillai?’ written by R. Vatsala.

 Date | August 3rd, Friday at 5.30 p.m.